reperiendi

 Finals finished

-Posted in Journal by reperiendi on 2006 December 15
+Posted in Journal by Mike Stay on 2006 December 15

 Complex analysis went stunningly well–I got a 95% on the midterm, far better than the guy whose notes I studied!
 The final was iffy up to the last few minutes when I had a couple breakthroughs (I think.)